kubernetes/website/content/en/docs/concepts/storage/volumes.md

 {{< feature-state for_k8s_version="v1.28" state="deprecated" >}}

 {{< note >}}
-The Kubernetes project recommends to use [Ceph RBD CSI](https://github.com/ceph/ceph-csi)  out-of-tree driver instead.
+The Kubernetes project suggests that you use the [Ceph CSI](https://github.com/ceph/ceph-csi) third party storage driver instead, in RBD mode.
 {{< /note >}}

 An `rbd` volume allows a